Morgan Davies

-Morgan Davies (born November 7, 2001) is an Australian actor most known for his roles in Evil Dead Rise (2023) and One Piece (2023).
+Morgan Davies (born November 27, 2001) is an Australian actor most known for his roles in Evil Dead Rise (2023) and One Piece (2023–present).

 Early and personal life

-Davies grew up in Sydney's suburb Rozelle with a single mother.
+Davies grew up in the Sydney suburb of Rozelle with a single mother.
 Davies has become an advocate for transgender rights and has publicly talked about his battles with depression as a teenager and his stage fright.
 He came out as transgender to a small number of close family and friends at age 13, but did not publicly come out until 2020.

 Career

 Davies began his career as a child actor at age 7, starring as Brittany in the 2008 movie Green Fire Envy.

-His breakout role was in the 2010 Australian-French film The Tree, and his performance received multiple award nominations.
+His breakout role was in the 2010 Australian-French film The Tree, in which he played Simone alongside lead actress Charlotte Gainsbourg.
+The film premiered as the closing night selection of the Cannes Film Festival and earned him nominations from the Australian Film Institute.
+The Calgary Herald praised his touching performance in the film, and Julie Bertuccelli, the director of The Tree, called him "terrific".
+The following year, Davies appeared as Katie in The Hunter, starring Willem Dafoe, which premiered at the Toronto International Film Festival.

-In 2015, he starred in and assistant directed the short film The Boyfriend Game.
+Davies also appeared in the Steven Spielberg-produced television series Terra Nova (2011) and starred in and assistant directed the short film The Boyfriend Game (2015).
 He played Madeline in the 2019 Australian movie Storm Boy alongside Geoffrey Rush and Jai Courtney.

 He starred in the 2020 television series The End as Oberon, a trans teen in the process of gender transition.
 He initially turned the role down due to not feeling comfortable playing the character while still struggling with his own gender identity, but later decided to accept the role.

-Davies portrayed one of the main characters, the teenage boy Danny, in Evil Dead Rise, the 2023 installment of the Evil Dead franchise.
+Davies had a leading role in Evil Dead Rise (2023), the fifth installment of the Evil Dead franchise, as the teenage boy Danny, one of the film's central characters.

-He plays the role of Koby in One Piece, the 2023 live-action adaptation of the manga of the same name.
+He plays the role of Koby in One Piece, the 2023 live-action adaptation of the manga of the same name and its 2026 second season.